viki-vik/InTheEndOps/docs/questions.md

 ### Terraform

 Running `terraform plan -target 'data.aws_eks_cluster.cluster'` retrieves and displays EKS cluster information without infrastructure changes.
+This includes:
+    * Cluster name
+    * ARN (Amazon Resource Name)
+    * Endpoint (the Kubernetes API server endpoint)
+    * Certificate authority data (for connecting to the API server)
+    * Version
+    * Status
+    * VPC configuration
+    * And other AWS-specific settings related to the cluster itself.
 Errors occur if the cluster or module output is undefined.

 ### Kubernetes